amolenk/docs/docs/architecture/dapr-for-net-developers/secrects-buildingblock.md

   secretStore: eshop-local-secret-store
 ```

-You use the `secretKeyRef` to reference the secret containing the password.
-The literal clear-text value for the password is now gone.
-You can reference the secret using its name and the name of the key of the secret value, in this case both `eShopRedisPassword`.
-You specify the secrets management component to get the secret from in the `auth` metadata element, in this case `eshop-local-secret-store`.
+You use the `secretKeyRef` element to reference the secret containing the password.
+Doing so replaces the earlier *clear-text* value.
+You reference the secret using its name and the name of the key of the secret value: `eShopRedisPassword`.
+You specify the name of the secret management component `eshop-local-secret-store` in the  `auth` metadata element.

-You might wonder why `eShopRedisPassword` is identical for both the name and the key in the secret reference.
-This is because the secrets are not identified by a separate name when using the local file secret store.
-This will be different in the next example, which uses Kubernetes secrets.
+You might wonder why `eShopRedisPassword` is identical for both the name and key in the secret reference?
+In the local file secret store, secrets aren't identified with a separate name.
+The scenario will be different in the next example using Kubernetes secrets.

 ### Kubernetes secret

 This second example focuses on a Dapr application running in Kubernetes.
-It leverages the standard secrets mechanism that Kubernetes offers.
+It uses the standard secrets mechanism that Kubernetes offers.
 Use the Kubernetes CLI (`kubectl`) to create a secret named `eshop-redis-secret` that contains the password:

 ```bash
 kubectl create secret generic eshopsecrets --from-literal=redisPassword=e$h0p0nD@pr
 ```

-Now the secret is created, you can reference it in the State Management configuration file:
+Once created, you can reference the secret in the state management component configuration file:

 ```yaml
 apiVersion: dapr.io/v1alpha1